AIRASPI Build Log

 runOnInitRestart: yes

-also change rtspAddress: :8554
+rtspAddress: :8554

-to rtspAddress: :8900
+rtspAddress: :8900

-Otherwise there is a conflict with frigate.
+Otherwise there will be a port conflict with Frigate.

 ./mediamtx